mattrelph/Litetouch5000LCTimeUpdate/README.md

 # Litetouch5000LCTimeUpdate
-Litetouch 5000LC CCU Time Update Utility - Since the internal clocks are prone to losing track of accurate time
+Litetouch 5000LC CCU Time Update Utility -

+Since the internal clocks for the Litetouch 5000LC are prone to losing track of accurate time (pretty important for scheduling and daylight predictions on the RTOS), I made this utility to update it.
+Synchs with either local PC clock, or time.nist.gov. - C# with Asynch TCP/IP communications

  v 0.1